 All cycles had successful oocyte retrieval.
-The metaphase II (MII) oocytes aspirated in the cycles of Group 1 were significantly more numerous than those aspirated in the cycles of Group 2.
+The metaphase II (MII) oocytes aspirated in the cycles of group 1 were significantly more than those aspirated in the cycles of group 2.
 The fertilization rate in both groups was similar.
-In Group 1, there were 6 pregnancies, whereas in Group 2 there were 8, the difference not reaching a statistically significant level.
-The main clinical data of the studied cycles are presented in Table 1.
+In group 1, there were 6 pregnancies, whereas in group 2 there were 8, with the difference not reaching the statistically significant level.
+The main clinical data of the studied cycles are presented in table I.

-The hormonal and cytokine profile in the serum

-samples of the two groups of patients are presented in Table 2.
+The hormonal and cytokine profile in the serum samples of the two groups of patients are presented in table II.
 There were no elevations of LH above 5 mIU/ml.
-On the day of hCG as well as on the day of occyte aspiration, E2, progesterone and testosterone serum concentrations in Group 1 were significantly higher than in Group 2.
-From the day of hCG administration to the day of occyte retrieval there was a statistically significant elevation of progesterone and a decrease of E2 serum concentrations in both groups.
-Patients in Group 1 presented a greater increase of progesterone levels (p<0.001) and a greater reduction of E2 levels (p<0.05) compared to patients in Group 2.
+On the day of hCG as well as on the day of oocyte aspiration, E2, P and testosterone serum concentrations in group 1 were significantly higher than in group 2.
+From the day of hCG administration to the day of oocyte retrieval there was a statistically significant elevation of P and a decrease of E2 serum concentrations in both groups.
+Patients in group 1 presented a greater increase of P levels (p<0.001) and a greater reduction of E2 levels (p<0.05) compared to patients in group 2.